opengeospatial/geoparquet/format-specs/geoparquet.md

 #### Polygon winding

 The winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
 Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
+Traversing vertices of rings in order, the interior of the polygon is on the left.

 #### edges